 The distinctive flavor of a craft beer, therefore, owes much to the quality of water.
 Small breweries specialize in regional beers due to this aspect of the manufacturing process.
 Environmental disasters that threaten the purity of drinking water in a particular locale potentially heavily impact nearby craft brewing businesses’ survival.

 The variety of craft breweries in the United States results in a diverse cross-section of small businesses in this field.
 Some companies serve the same selections of beers in conjunction with dining facilities or brewery showrooms.
 Other firms modify this model and produce different beers on a variable schedule.
 Increasingly, many craft brewers have started marketing their products to local restaurants and retail outlets, also.

 The variety of craft beer production schedules contributes to daily operational challenges for some of these enterprises.
 During 2018, in the United States alone, more than 6,000 craft breweries produced some 20,000 brands.
 The limited production of some lines limits the ability of marketers to disseminate these products widely on a predictable schedule.
 This result, in turn, in some cases depresses potential sales.

 The Importance of New Product Development

 Yet even while the wide variety of craft beers poses operational challenges in terms of consistency of production, consumers in this market often enjoy casually sampling different beers.
-A percentage of customers does not display long term loyalty towards specific products.
-Some analysts have commented on pressure place upon craft breweries to continuously develop new, original flavors of beer.
+A percentage of customers do not display long-term loyalty towards specific products.
+Some analysts have commented on the pressure placed upon craft breweries to develop new, original beer flavors continuously.